 I am married to Chris and we have 3 blessings, Raelynn, Corban and Barrett!

 He was Peak's first 12's coach when the club was founded in 2005 and has coached every year, head coaching on the girls' side at the 12's and 14's age groups as well as assisting at 14's, 16's, 17's, and 18's.
 Randy began the Peak boys' program 6 years ago to help grow the boys' game in Oklahoma.
-He has coached the boys 4 of the 6 years.
+He has coached the boys 4 of the program's 7 years.
 A former elementary school teacher, assistant principal, and principal, Randy focuses his coaching efforts on Peak's developmental programs, creating the Base and Apex Camps as well as the Peak Academy and 4 v.
 4 League for 5th/6th graders that have worked with over 2,300 players since 2005.